usarscotus/legal-directory/frcp/rule_81.md

 (i) it files a notice of removal; or

-(ii) it is served with a notice of removal filed by another party.
+&nbsp;&nbsp;(ii) it is served with a notice of removal filed by another party.

 (d) Law Applicable.